calebhendrickson/calebhendrickson.github.io/README.md

 ### View My LinkedIn Page

 Interested in contacting or viewing more information about me?
-Visit my [LinkedIn Here](https://www.linkedin.com/in/caleb-neal-hendrickson/)
+Visit my [LinkedIn](https://www.linkedin.com/in/caleb-neal-hendrickson/)

 Thank You!